-To provide for net metering of members generating electric energy utilizing an eligible renewable electrical generating facility (EREGF), as defined below, and to provide for a credit by the cooperative to the member for excess electric energy produced by the EREGF and received by the cooperative from the member, while honoring the cooperative's obligation to provide electricity to all members on a cooperative basis as required by the Illinois Not-For-Profit Act and Revenue Code Section 501(c)(12) and complying with the cooperative's wholesale power contract obligations with Prairie Power, Inc. (PPI) and PPI's Policy #504 (Net Metering and Delivery of Excess Member-Consumer-Generated Electricity).
+To provide for net metering of members generating electric energy utilizing an eligible renewable electrical generating facility (EREGF), as defined below, and to provide for a credit by the Cooperative to the eligible member for excess electric energy produced by the EREGF and received by the Cooperative from the eligible member, while honoring the Cooperative's obligation to provide electricity to all members on a cooperative basis as required by the Illinois Not-For-Profit Act and Internal Revenue Code Section 501(c)(12) and complying with the Cooperative's wholesale power contract obligations with Prairie Power, Inc. (PPI) and PPI's Policy #504 (Net Metering and Delivery of Excess Member-Consumer-Generated Electricity), PPI's Policy #510 (Small Distributed Generation Facilities Incentive), and PPI's Policy #509 (Interconnection Policy for Cogenerators and Small Power Producers under Public Utility Regulatory Policies Act (PURPA)).
 This policy does not provide for physical interconnection and parallel operations requirements of an EREGF.
-See the Interconnection and Parallel Operation of Distributed Generation policy for such provisions.
+See the Interconnection and Parallel Operation of Distributed Generation policy (Section IV, #46) for such provisions.